 Mottled colours of red, green and brown make up the colour of the Archey’s skin.
 These patterns are so distinctive and different that DOC uses them to individually identify the frogs in its monitoring programme.

-Archey's frog is internationally important and is the number one Evolutionarily Distinct and Globally Endangered (EDGE) species.
+Archey’s frog is the world’s most Evolutionarily Distinct and Globally Endangered (EDGE) amphibian species.

 Listen to a radio podcast: Archey's frogs thriving in the King Country

 Archey's frog is found in three locations:

 - Coromandel Peninsula: the population declined by up to 88% in the late 1990s and early 2000s.
 It is in much lower abundance here, and while it appears stable at a key monitoring site, we’ve also not seen numbers bouncing back to those of the 1990’s.

 - Pureora: a successfully translocated population, frogs were first transferred in 2006 and topped up in 2016.
 It is establishing well and protected by predator control.

 Identifying Archey's frog

 DOC uses an innovative photo stage method to identify Archey's frogs.
 Images taken with the photo stage are used to identify individual frogs to help us monitor and better understand ’if populations are stable, increasing or in decline and if predator control is working.

 Protecting Archey's frog

 Archey’s frogs are modern-day dinosaurs.
 Almost unchanged from their 150 million-year old fossilised relatives, these little battlers are among the world’s oldest frogs and in desperate need of help.

 Whareorino and Coromandel are the last strongholds for Archey’s frogs and the predator control at Whareorino is a nationally important native frog conservation project.

 Auckland Zoo have a captive programme dedicated to developing captive breeding techniques.